 Companies change often.
 Some employees may resist change, so it’s up to you and the leadership team to guide everybody.

-This process can be intimidating, so it’s your job to implement proper change management tactics.
+This process can intimidate people, so it’s your job to implement proper change management tactics.
 If not, you could face high turnover rates and stretch a tight budget.

-Employee disengagement has become problematic in the U.S. Research shows only 32%6https://www.gallup.com/workplace/468233/employee-engagement-needs-rebound-2023.aspx of workers are engaged.
+Employee disengagement has become problematic in the U.S. Gallup reports about 31-33% of US workers are engaged in recent years8https://www.gallup.com/workplace/608675/new-workplace-employee-engagement-stagnates.aspx.
+Even more striking, only 31% of U.S. employees were engaged in their work in 20249https://www.gallup.com/workplace/654911/employee-engagement-sinks-year-low.aspx—the lowest level in a decade.
 Using leadership skills to motivate your team and increase engagement is critical.

 Imagine you run a sales department for a software business.
-Your colleagues are working hard, but they’re showing burnout.
+Your colleagues work hard, but they’re showing burnout.
 Their sales numbers reflect this feeling.

-How do you re-motivate these employees to get them back on track?
-One tactic is to encourage them to take time off for vacation.
+How do you re-motivate these employees?
+One tactic: encourage them to take time off for vacation.
 You should also monitor their workload to ensure they’re not overwhelmed.

 Pro Tip: When productivity dips, find ways to motivate your employees.
 Encourage breaks and time off, promote self-care, and provide resources and support to reduce the risk of burnout.

-Trying to be Superman can quickly get tiring.
+Trying to be Superman gets tiring fast.
 That’s why delegating tasks is critical for leaders.
 It’s a struggle for hands-on leaders, but delegation is necessary to foster a productive work environment.

 In the 1980s, Michael Jordan entered the NBA and tried to do it all by himself.
 He scored well over 30 points per game for his first few years, but the Chicago Bulls kept losing in the playoffs.

 Let’s think about delegation in the workplace.
 Say you run a manufacturing organization, and it’s time to set the yearly budget.
-You could take it upon yourself to crunch the numbers and do the math.
+You could crunch the numbers yourself.
 However, consider letting your top accountant handle it because of their financial knowledge.

 How can you overhaul the product development process?
 Let the department take the lead on this change.

 Pro Tip: Find ways to delegate responsibilities and empower those around you.
-For example, you could assign a team member to create social media posts or make phone calls.
+You could assign a team member to create social media posts or make phone calls.
 Let others participate in your workflow, lowering stress levels and engaging your employees.

 Hiring employees and onboarding new team members is critical for your organization.
-However, that’s only the first step in the journey.
+However, that’s only the first step.
 The next challenge is to develop your talent and influence your company’s next generation of leaders.

 The most direct way to prepare leaders is to hold leadership training programs.
 Here, your employees participate in seminars and workshops to improve their leadership and communication skills.
 You can also informally prepare leaders by letting them lead on projects or exposing them to different areas of the business.

-For example, let somebody in your sales department participate in a quality control department initiative.
+Let somebody in your sales department participate in a quality control initiative.
 Let one of your promising young workers lead a product development project.
-These decisions empower your employees and develop them into exceptional leaders like you.
+You empower your employees and help them grow into strong leaders.

 Imagine winning multiple Golden Globe Awards, Emmys, and Oscars but still feeling like you’re a fraud.
 Tom Hanks has said he’s felt imposter syndrome while filming movies like “Road to Perdition.”